Rory-Mac/personal-website/High-Level Programming/Distributed Systems.markdown

 distributed systems, an RPC typically refers to the delegation of the computation of a local query to a networked device, though the query might instead be processed by another process on the same device.</p>
 <p><img src="/Assets/images/distributed_systems_overview.png" width="100%" height="100%"></p>
+<p>Distributed systems use a client-server or peer-to-peer model, as illustrated above.
+Consider the leftmost heuristic, which employs the
+client-server model.
+The outermost networked devices are end-users, clustered within local area networks.
+The internal spheroid cluster acts as a distributed system, delegating and responding to remote procedure calls made both internally from other servers and externally from end users.
+This simplified heuristic can be extended to give a big picture view of the internet.
+Imagine we replace the edges connecting the local area networks to the distributed system with a complex hierarchy of load balancers, routing devices and device look-up services that cumulatively act to connect end-users with a service of choice.
+Then we can imagine a million amoeba like device clusters offering unique services to end-users as well as one another.
+Thus, we can conceptualise the internet as a distributed system whose service offered is itself the connection of systems and users.</p>